Shopkeeper has been crunching the £££ numbers

 If I were to save that 20 pence for the 20 presents (a very low estimate indeed) that I need to wrap, that will save me £4 a year.
 Except that most gift wrappers are at least 50 pence each.
 That takes the cost (or saving) up to £10 a year.
 The Gift Wrapper Bags are probably going to be usable for another 30 years as they are only used at gift-giving times.
 That will make it a saving of £10 x 30 = £300.

 The problem?
 Friends and family who have received these bags do not send these back to us when it's our turn to receive presents?
-Our presents still come wrapped in paper!
+Presents to us still come wrapped in paper!
 The reason is people find these bags too beautiful to part with.
 They find all sorts of uses for them, other than as gift wrapper bags.
 But at least these bags are not being landfilled.